 Ashwell & Co

 What: If you’re after that cutesy, mismatched crockery kind of afternoon tea, then Ashwell & Co could be exactly what you’re looking for.
 This boutique and tearoom is beloved by locals offering delightfully British stands of cakes and scones in this unique setting.
 Everything here is handmade or locally sourced, even offering its own signature homemade clotted cream.
 Afternoon teas are available for everyone, with classic, vegan and gluten free options alongside child’s and mini’s afternoon teas so you can even bring your little ones along to enjoy this experience.
 Don’t want to leave your house for afternoon tea?
-No problem, Ashwell & Co will let you order it to enjoy at home.
+No problem, Ashwell & Co will let you order it for collection, so you can enjoy it at home.

 Where: 32 Alma Vale Road, BS8 2HY